Stress And Anxiety*

 Absolutely, in-fact we get great results with this collaborative approach.
 By applying our naturopathic principles, stress and anxiety are much easier to manage and improve the overall quality of life.

-*We support patients with mild anxiety, more serve mental health illness may need to see a mental health care professional.
+*We support patients with mild anxiety, for more acute mental health conditions see a mental healthcare professional.